 The Main Areas for Property Investment in Sheffield

-The most profitable areas for property investment in Manchester are in student and property investment.
+The most profitable areas for property investment in Sheffield are in student and property investment.

 The presence of two of the UK’s largest universities means that demand for student rental property is extremely high.
 Sheffield has a higher student capacity than housing available, making it ideal for the purchase of investment properties.
 Students are found to prefer moving to ready-built apartments to ease learning and reduce the stress of commuting.
 The market is far from providing the expected supply of accommodation, and Sheffield continues to experience unrivalled demand for student beds.
 Sheffield has seen a significant amount of new residential development in recent years.
 In between 2001 and 2015, the City’s resident population increased by 13.4% with over 56,200 persons coming in.